ssofiap/ssofiap/README.md

 - ⊹ Hi there, I’m @ssofiap a.k.a.
 Sofia!
 - ✮ I’m a first-year uni student, majoring in Computer Science.
-- ♡ I enjoy coding, reading & drawing.
-- ☾ I’ve created a GitHub account to facilitate collaboration on a project.
-I hope to add increasingly more complex projects to my repository :)
+- ☾ I’ve created this GitHub account to facilitate collaboration on a school/personal projects.
-- ✧ Contact me by E-mail sofiapadrigon@gmail.com !

 <!---
 ssofiap/ssofiap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.